What is this deliverable for?

 10. Collective 4D (Cognitive Preferences)

 The distribution of the 16 4D types within the team is presented.
-This allows for identifying the group's cognitive diversity: intuitive vs. factual profiles, decision-oriented vs. harmony-oriented, organized vs. flexible.
+This helps identify the group's cognitive diversity: intuitive vs. factual profiles, decision-oriented vs. harmony-oriented, organized vs. flexible.

 11. Collective NEGOMAP